 Temperature and humidity

-Aloe marlothii can stand temperatures which are low as 20 degrees Fahrenheit – 50 degrees Fahrenheit ( -6.7 degrees to 10 degrees Celsius).
+Aloe marlothii can stand temperatures that are low as 20 degrees Fahrenheit – 50 degrees Fahrenheit ( -6.7 degrees to 10 degrees Celsius).
 Having said that, they are tolerant of extreme drought conditions also.
 Aloe marlothii are special plants since they can tolerate heat as well as light frost.

 Is it cold hardy?